 The Tensor gyrocopter has several unique design features including the ability to use multiple energy sources such as full-electric, gasoline engines, fuel cells or hydrogen engines, main wings with winglets, forward strakes with winglets and a sleek futuristic look.
 A single propeller connected to a central located engine allows for multiple energy sources.
 In addition the company has revealed their gyrocopter has a low noise footprint, the cost is low to purchase and operate the aircraft, its ultra-safe and has low emissions.

-The company says their aircraft can easily be used for urban air mobility, cargo delivery, air taxi service, search and rescue operations, for some examples and can handle many jobs which helicopters, airplanes and eVTOLs can perform but with less cost, no eVTOL regulation hurdles to jump through and with a quieter noise footprint.
+The company says their cargoe delivery aircraft is capable of handling many jobs which helicopters, airplanes and eVTOLs can perform but with less cost, no eVTOL regulation hurdles to jump through and with a quieter noise footprint.

-The Tensor gyrocopter has a flight range of 600 km (373 miles) and can fly safely at very ow speeds and at speeds over 161 km/h (100 mph).
-The company has stated their gyrocopter is quieter than helicopters, light aircraft, drones and eVTOl aircraft.
+The Tensor gyrocopter has a flight range of 600 km (373 miles) and can fly safely at very low speeds and at speeds over 161 km/h (100 mph).
+The company has stated their gyrocopter is quieter than helicopters, light aircraft, drones and eVTOL aircraft.
 It has one-third (1/3) less drag compared to multicopters and half (1/2) the drag compared to helicopters

 - Aircraft: Gyrocopter capable of using multiple energy sources, including all-electric capability